 The problem is that we need to extend the file system to fill up the resized partition.
 We can do this with the command

 sudo resize2fs /dev/nvme0n1p1

-Now you can use the entire, larger volume.
+Now you can use the entire, larger drive.
 Verify with the command

-A volume (a virtual disk drive) normally has a partition on it that corresponds to a file system.
+Storage drives can be divided into partitions and require a file systems to be able to mount and use them.
 You mount a file system to access it by extending the directory tree to the files that are located there.
-To resize a volume you need to tell the operating system this is what you want to do, which requires some Linux system administration skills but is not impossible.
-And with these skills, you can go out and make a volume big enough to store just about anything!
+When you resize a drive you need to extend the file system, which requires some Linux system administration skills but is not impossible.
+And with these skills, you can go out and make a drive big enough to store just about anything!